zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 that before entering the domain name to this test case, or else this test case will fail.

-This test case requires that the domain name is represented as a non-string of [Unicode] characters.
 In this test case, ASCII is identical to the first 128 characters in [Unicode] (0000..007F).

 [RFC 1123][RFC 1123#2.1], section 2.1, also specifies that a domain name label may not start or end with a HYPHEN-MINUS ("-").
 The SOLIDUS ("/"), if used, is